sofiaxuuu/arms-embargoes-effectiveness-DA-proj5/README.md

 To take a closer look, notice that for the yellow line (Iraq), every time there is a high count of the arms embargo, the military expenditure drop, and vice versa - indicating that Iraq's military expenditure is highly influenced by arms embargo.
 Looking into the data, i find that none of the arms embargo is targeted directly to Iraq, but it indirectly has a significant impact.

 ## Business Answer
-Our findings here show that trade embargoes, even if not directly targeted towards a country, is generally effective in reducing the worldwide military expenditure as shown in the inverse relationship between expenditure and count of embargoes.
-Some exception like China and Russia requires further analysis.
-Some countries like Iraq are more highly impacted by arms embargoes.
+Our findings here show that trade embargoes, as a way to dissuade countries from engaging in aggressive practices is generally effective, as shown in the inverse relationship between expenditure and count of embargoes.
+Yet most of the impact is relatively short-term.
+The effectiveness of embargoes is mixed - some countries like Iraq are more highly impacted by arms embargoes while some others are not.

-With these findings, our targeted stakeholder of our analysis - The United Nations - could better decide if they want to impose an arms embargo based on its effectiveness on different countries.
+With these findings, our targeted stakeholder of our analysis - The United Nations - could better decide if they want to impose a arms embargo based on its effectiveness on different countries.

 # Data Analysis Steps Description
 Google Colaboratory notebook with analysis available here: [Open In Colab](https://colab.research.google.com/drive/1Mix73NaJx25IoKyW1owFaKrPeOkagu8O?usp=sharing)